 - Stapler or tape

 *You can usually find contact paper in the aisle with the shelf liners in the grocery store or drug store.

-4. Cover the openings with contact paper.
-I pressed a single large piece of contact paper down the center of the poster board, covering all the cut-outs.
+Cover the openings with contact paper.
+I pressed one large piece of contact paper down the center of the poster board, covering all the cut-outs.

 Make any design you like with the colored tissue paper!
 Besides our art tissue paper, we used a couple of patterned tissue papers from the gift wrap section of the store.

 Add drawings and doodles to decorate your crowns!
 We used metallic paint sticks on our black crowns.